andrey-git/pysensibo/README.md

 # pysensibo
 asyncio-friendly python API for Sensibo (https://sensibo.com).
-Requires Python 3.11+
+Supported on Python 3.11+

 Package has been made specifically for [Home Assistant](https://www.home-assistant.io/)